goldiezhu/BIS634/A4/README.md

 <img width="270" alt="Screen Shot 2022-11-30 at 6 50 02 PM" src="https://user-images.githubusercontent.com/37753494/204932614-fd15d28a-a7ca-49fd-aee4-4d1a1ef8a141.png">

 To find the local and global minimums, I find the optimized points and then find the error for each of those points.
 I plotted the points, which resulted in a global minimum of less than 1.01 and local minimums of around 1.11.
+If I didn't know how many minimas there are, I could run a large n number of tests for clusters, such as the one around 1.02.
 ```
 import numpy as np